 The Potensic T25 also weighs under 200g which makes it one of the lightest drones out there, and its white colouring helps it look slick, and the quadcopter-style design also makes it look fantastic.

 Best Budget Beginner Drone - Ryze Tello

 If you're wanting something for indoor use that's compact and affordable, then you won't go far wrong with the Ryze Tello.

-Its flight time of 13 minutes means you can set it up and fly around for a quick burst of fun, and an 80g weight means when you do get it in the air it should also be nicely nimble.
-You'll also be able to perform some pretty cool tricks with the Tello when it's in the air, too.
+Its flight time of 13 minutes means you can set it up and fly around for a quick burst of fun, and an 80g weight means when you do get it in the air it should be nimble enough to perform some pretty cool tricks.

-When it comes to in-flight control, it's all achieved with the bundled app that keeps things simple with a twin-stick setup for some easy flying that should also be responsive too.
+When it comes to in-flight control, it's all achieved with the bundled Tello app that keeps things simple with a twin-stick setup for responsive, easy flying.

 If you do want to shoot some video, then the Ryze Tello is good for 720p with its 5MP camera which should be absolutely fine for casual viewing and offer up decent images.